bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 work.
 Versioning is omitted.
 Base views without project permission checks can also be used in site apps.

+If you want to enable anonymous access to an Ajax API view when ``PROJECTROLES_ALLOW_ANONYMOUS`` is enabled in your site's Django settings, you can use the ``allow_anonymous`` property of the view.

 API documentation for the base classes Ajax API views can be found in :ref:`app_projectroles_api_django`.